Aussi une petite histoire rapide en francais ici.

 The door of the dungeons (the jail or gaol).

-The French called castles 'Dongeons'.
+The French called castles 'donjons'.
 Being at war with the French for many years, the English took the word to mean a bad place and named the cells as the dungeons, a misuse of which name has been with us ever since.
+The French word for dungeons is 'oubliettes' which means 'forgotten'.

 This picture shows the two main cells, perhaps to separate male from female inmates.
 It must have been a very bleak place to have ended up.